hybridauth/hybridauth/APPLE.md

 This is your Account ID at the top right of the account information (2nd line)

-## Differences to other providers
+## Notes

 * The secret is generated from a signed [JWT (JSON Web Token)](https://jwt.io).
 Instead of a secret you have to provide your *team_id*, *key_id* and *key_file* in your configuration.
-Altough the secret is generated, you still have to **configure a `secret` parameter** in your provider configuration (any non-empty string) because secrets are compulsory in HybridAuth for all OAuth2 Providers, and I don't want change things there since I am not involved in the project.
+Altough the secret is generated, you still have to **configure a `secret` parameter** in your provider configuration (any non-empty string) because secrets are compulsory in HybridAuth for all OAuth2 Providers, and I don't want to change things there.

 ```